andreas-masaoutis/in_and_out/README.md

     eg. IN 8, OUT 12, IN 15, OUT 18, (IN next day) these count as two sessions from 8 to 12 and from 15 to 18

-3. (Optional) From the perspective of the office, assuming that the 25 registered employees denote the maximum capacity, what is the utilisation percent?
-Report the min, median, and max, taking care of outliers:
+3. (Optional) From the perspective of the office, assuming that the 25 registered employees denote the maximum capacity, how many people joined the office every day?
+Report the weekday, and the daily min_presence, median_presence, and max_presence in the office for every of the seven (7) weekdays.
-    - per weekday
-    - per hour

 #### Deliverables:
-1. For question 1, return a CSV file with user_id, total_time_in_office_per_employee, unique_days_in_office_per_employee, average_employee_time_per_day, employee_ranking_average_time, for each employee
+1. For question 1, return a CSV file with user_id, total_time_in_office, unique_days_in_office, average_employee_time_per_day, employee_ranking_average_time, for each employee

-2. For question 2, return a CSV file, with user_id and session_length
+2. For question 2, return a CSV file, with user_id and session_length, having a single entry user the user that had the longest work session

-3. And for question 3, return two (2) CSV files
-    - One with weekday, min, median, max of utilisation percent, with data for each of the seven (7) days of the week.
+3. And for question 3, return a CSV file with weekday, min_presence, median_presence, and max_presence of number of persons that visited the office, with data for each of the seven (7) days of the week.
-    - And another, with hour, min, median, max of utilisation percent, with data for each of the twenty-four (24) hours of the day.

-4. A report on data quality issues, with discarded values, or modified values, etc. Specific form TBD

 ### What you will find in this repo
 TBD